Revised EBA Remuneration Guidelines and PRA announcement on buy-outs

 14/01/2016

 The main headline is that the EBA says that bonuses received in 2018 and in subsequent years by senior staff in all firms caught by CRD4 whatever their size will be required to be subject to the bonus cap imposed by CRD4.
 This prevents bonuses exceeding 1 x salary unless shareholder approval has been received, in which case they may be up to 2 x salary.
-At the moment, the UK only requires CRD4 firms in Levels 1 and 2 of its proportionality framework to apply a bonus cap – Level 3 firms do not have to, and so this application of a bonus cap to all senior staff in CRD4 firms would be a major change in the UK and the firms would have to start applying bonus cap rules in the same way that larger firms have had to apply them over the past two years.
+At the moment, the UK only requires CRD4 firms in Levels 1 and 2 of its proportionality framework to apply a bonus cap – Level 3 firms do not have to, and so this application of a bonus cap to all senior staff in CRD4 firms would be a major change in the UK and the smaller firms would have to start applying bonus cap rules in the same way that larger firms have had to apply them over the past two years.

 At the same time, the EBA accepts that the pay-out rules (the requirement to defer a percentage of bonuses, and partially pay in shares or other instruments which must be retained for a period and the imposition of malus and clawback arrangements) should be remain capable of being disapplied by small and non-complex CRD4 firms (which are not defined), although the remaining CRD4 firms will have to apply these rules for their senior staff.
 Little detail is provided on the cut-off point between small and non-complex and other firms – at the moment the UK puts many smaller banks into the “small and non-complex” category (currently Level 3), but it is not clear if in future the EBA equivalent of Level 3 would exclude banks altogether and just include investment firms.
 The EBA recommends that the underlying legislation in CRD4 is amended to make clear that the disapplication of the pay-out rules can occur.